The Questions Americans Ask About Provence

 Google uses its vast database to aid us when we pose a question, using autofill to complete what it thinks we are going to ask.
 So when we type “Why is”, Google might complete our question with “the sky blue?”—another of last year’s most popular queries.

 This means we can use autofill to find out what people really think about a subject.
-As an American who lives part-time in Provence, I was curious what my fellow citizens ask about this magnificent corner of the world.
+As an American who lives part-time in Provence, I was curious about what my fellow citizens ask about this magnificent corner of the world.
 Here are some of the questions I asked and what I learned.
+Let’s start a conversation!

 What’s A Provence?